pgonzaleze/Working-with-a-geopackage-.gpkg-in-QGIS/Edit & customize.md

 ![alt text](https://github.com/pgonzaleze/Working-with-a-geopackage-.gpkg-in-QGIS/blob/main/GPKG/figure_7.jpg)
 <br>

 3)	A “temporary” layer (“Refactored” as default) is created (see the “Layers” panel on left), open the attribute table to confirm the name(s) changed.
-Then remove the original layer (right click on the original layer  “Remove layer”).
+Then remove the original layer (right click on the original layer &rarr; “Remove layer”).
 Keep only the temporary layer.
 ![alt text](https://github.com/pgonzaleze/Working-with-a-geopackage-.gpkg-in-QGIS/blob/main/GPKG/figure_8.jpg)
 <br>

 4)  Save/overwrite the “temporary” layer as a geopackage.
-On the top/most menu click on “Layers”  a window pops-up “Save vector layer as:” select “Geopackage” in the drop/down menu To save it, browse to the same directory where the original/previously saved geopackage is located (from previous section)  Overwrite the file by selecting it.
+On the top/most menu click on “Layers” &rarr; a window pops-up “Save vector layer as:” select “Geopackage” in the drop/down menu &rarr; To save it, browse to the same directory where the original/previously saved geopackage is located (from previous section) &rarr; Overwrite the file by selecting it.
 Once you click on save, the layer will appear on the workspace.
 You can now remove the “temporary” layer named “Refactored”.
 ![alt text](https://github.com/pgonzaleze/Working-with-a-geopackage-.gpkg-in-QGIS/blob/main/GPKG/figure_9.jpg)
 <br>